Skip to main content

 Neuro-ophthalmology Fellowship

-Indiana University School of Medicine offers a one-year fellowship in neuro-ophthalmology.
+The Department of Neurology at Indiana University School of Medicine offers a one-year fellowship in neuro-ophthalmology.
 Neuro-ophthalmology is a subspecialty bridging the knowledge and clinical care gap between the specialties of neurology and ophthalmology.
 The subspecialty encompasses vision disorders involving the brain and cranial nerves.

 Patients with neuro-ophthalmic disorders frequently require extensive and time-consuming clinical evaluations.
 These patients clearly benefit from subspecialty expertise in the management of their conditions and to help prevent harm.
 Specialists are in high-demand as there are few neuro-ophthalmologists in the United States, with very few fellowship-trained neuro-ophthalmologists currently practicing in the state of Indiana.